code-saturne/code_saturne/INSTALL.md

   - C, C++, and Fortran compilers
   - Python
   - MPI (optional, strongly recommended)
-  - PyQt (optional, required for the GUI)
+  - PySide6 or PyQt5 (optional, required for the GUI)
   - Zlib (optional)

 Using the `setup` file